openebs/website/docs/versioned_docs/version-4.1.x/Solutioning/openebs-on-kubernetes-platforms/talos.md

 ## Install Replicated PV Mayastor on Talos

-To install Replicated PV Mayastor using Helm on Talos, refer to the [installation steps](../../quickstart-guide/installation.md#installation-via-helm) in the Quickstart Guide.
+Refer to the [OpenEBS Installation Documentation](../../quickstart-guide/installation.md#installation-via-helm) to install Replicated PV Mayastor using Helm on Talos.

 ## See Also